Skip to main content

 Relief from sustainability reporting requirements

-• make the sustainability report misleading;
+• make the sustainability report or other reports misleading

-• be inappropriate in the circumstances; or
+• be inappropriate in the circumstances, or

 • impose unreasonable burdens.